Daewoo Precision Industries USAS-12

 The USAS-12 (Universal Sporting Automatic Shotgun 12 gauge) is an automatic shotgun manufactured in South Korea by Daewoo Precision Industries since the 1980s.

 Design

 The USAS-12 is a gas-operated, selective fire weapon, designed to provide sustained firepower in close-combat scenarios.
 It accepts detachable 10-round box magazines or 20-round drum magazines.
 Both types of magazine are made of polymer, and drum magazines have their rear side made from translucent polymer for quick determination of the number of shot shells left.
-It has an effective range of 40 m.
+It has an effective range of 40 meters.
 In the early 1990s, a new CQ model of the USAS-12 was created.
 It looks similar to the original model, but unlike the original, it lacks the front sight and has a re-modeled carry handle.
 The bolt locks on 1 cylindrical locking piece that moves up into round hole in barrel extension.